Skip to main content

 How do I register for Chem Camp?

-First, apply: Apply now.
+Applications will open January 2025.
+See the Apply Now tab for more details.
 Applicants will then be randomly selected to register for camp sessions.
 Starting in March, accepted applicants will be given instructions on how to register.
 You will be contact by an email from chemcamp@chem.byu.edu.

 Students working in lab